iamzowe/document/README.md

 Q3: How to configure notify url ?
-> Answers:
+>
->> The url can be passed by parameter `callBackURL` or configured in `CPay Merchant System`.
+> The url can be passed by parameter `callBackURL` or configured in `CPay Merchant System`.
->> If the url was both configured at the same time, the value passed by parameter `callBackURL` will be used first.
+> If the url was both configured at the same time, the value passed by parameter `callBackURL` will be used first.